lborocs/team-projects-part-2-team-013/README.md

 1. Install [PHP VS16 x64 Non Thread Safe](https://windows.php.net/download/)
 2. Extract to `C:\php`
-3. Install the [PHP Server](https://marketplace.visualstudio.com/items?itemName=brapifra.phpserver) extension for VS Code
+3. (Optional) Install the [PHP Server](https://marketplace.visualstudio.com/items?itemName=brapifra.phpserver) extension for VS Code
-4. Change the php server location to serve from `web/` OR open the `web/` folder directly in vscode
+   1. (If using the extension) Change the php server location to serve from `web/` OR open the `web/` folder directly in vscode
-5. In the extension settings give the directory of your php folder and php.ini to PHP Server
+   2. In the extension settings give the directory of your php folder and php.ini to PHP Server
-6. Start the php server in the `web` folder
+   3. Start the php server in the `web` folder

         *Make sure there is a trailing slash in URLs because php server wont load styles or scripts if there isnt.*

         *URLs should look like this:* `localhost:3000/dashboard/` `localhost:3000/`

+4. (If not) The repo comes with some run and debug configurations, select `php launch web server` *navigate to localhost:8000*
 The site should now function like normal on your local machine.

 ## setting up local api